eWillyo/CzechVoiceAssistent/README.md

-Currently code works only on Linux (I use 'aplay' Linux player in code to play "text to words").
-I work on that - I promiss!
+Currently, code works on Linux and Windows, as I promissed.